mochizukid/ProtoGL/README.md

 ### Target users for ProtoGL ###

 The target user for ProtoGL is the people who think:
-- native OpenGL APIs are too low level
+- native OpenGL APIs are too low level.
-- full-scale 3D frameworks are too rich for simple prototyping
+- full-scale 3D frameworks are too rich for simple prototyping.
+- what I need is just to move objects in a 3D space in easy way.

 ### Sample code ###